sriniprash/gofile-generator/README.md

-This can generate a Gofile (for https://github.com/joewalnes/go-getter) from all files (recursive) in the current directory.
+This can generate a Gofile (for https://github.com/joewalnes/go-getter) from all imported packages (recursive) in the current directory.

 # Usage
 Clone the repo: